timss/imgur-upload/README.md

 ============
 * Upload an image to an Imgur account
 * Easy to integrate with Linux desktop usage
+* Supports desktop notifications, copy to clipboard and open in browser
 * Communicates with the Imgur API using the official [Imgur python client library][1]